 Mothae sits within a cluster of operating kimberlite diamond mines in Lesotho and is located within 5km of Letseng, the richest $ per carat kimberlite diamond mine in the world.
 It is less than 2km from a sealed highway to the capital of Maseru.

-Mothae is an advanced kimberlite project with a surface area of 8.8 hectares.
-The kimberlite pipe is well-defined following extensive drilling, bulk sampling and trial mining and has a JORC classified resource of more than 1 million carats at an average modelled diamond value of US$1,063 per carat (Refer ASX announcement 24 March 2017).
+Mothae is a well-defined kimberlite with a surface area of 8.8 hectares.
+The pipe has a JORC classified diamond resource of more than 1 million carats at an average modelled diamond value of US$1,063 per carat (Refer ASX announcement 24 March 2017).

-The diamonds recovered from the trial mining phase at Mothae were, like Letseng, of exceptional size and quality, achieving sale price of up to US$41,500 per carat.
+The >21,000 carats of diamonds recovered from an extensive previous trial mining phase at Mothae were, like Letseng, of exceptional size and quality, achieving sale price of up to US$41,500 per carat.

 As part of the acquisition, the GoL has issued a new 10 year mining licence for Mothae, which has an automatic right of renewal for a further 10 years.